neuml/cord19q/tasks/vaccines.md

 # Clinical and bench trials to investigate less common viral inhibitors against COVID-19 such as naproxen, clarithromycin, and minocyclinethat that may exert effects on viral replication.

+#### Highlights<br/>
+- Anti-retroviral drugs belonging to the class of protease inhibitors, including Lopinavir and Ritonavir, usually utilized for the treatment of HIV/AIDS patients, seem to exert anti-viral effects against coronaviruses.<br/>
+- Initially, interferons-α nebulization, broad-spectrum antibiotics, and anti-viral drugs were used to reduce the viral load , however, only remdesivir has shown promising impact against the virus .<br/>
+- In the absence of a specific antiviral drug, anecdotal use of drugs like lopinavir, ritonavir, interferon-1b, RNA polymerase inhibitor remdesivir, and chloroquine has been reported.<br/>
+- The only option available is using broad-spectrum antiviral drugs like Nucleoside analogues and also HIV-protease inhibitors that could attenuate virus infection until the specific antiviral becomes available .<br/>
+- The antiviral efficiency of five FAD-approved drugs and two well-known broadspectrum antiviral drugs have been studied and it has been found that remdesivir and chloroquine effectively inhibit SARS-CoV-2 in vitro .<br/>

+#### Articles<br/>
 [Analysis of therapeutic targets for SARS-CoV-2 and discovery of potential drugs by computational methods](https://doi.org/10.1016/j.apsb.2020.02.008)<br/>
 by Wu, Canrong; Liu, Yang; Yang, Yueying; Zhang, Peng; Zhong, Wu; Wang, Yali; Wang, Qiqi; Xu, Yang; Li, Mingxue; Li, Xingzhou; Zheng, Mengzhu; Chen, Lixia; Li, Hua<br/>
 *Acta Pharmaceutica Sinica B - 2020*<br/>